 Another common question that comes up when debugging is "where did this exception come from?".
 Exceptions such as those raised by error or head [] have no context information attached to them.
-Finding which particular call to head in your program resulted in the error can be a painstaking process, usually involving Debug.Trace.trace, or compiling with profiling and using +RTS -xc (see Section 5.3).
+Finding which particular call to head in your program resulted in the error can be a painstaking process, usually involving Debug.Trace.trace, or compiling with profiling and using Debug.Trace.traceStack or +RTS -xc (see Section 5.3).